 Anticoagulant rodenticide baits are commonly used to manage pests, including mice and rats.
 These products are known to cause prolonged suffering in the animals being controlled, but they also cause illness and death among animals that eat the poisoned rodents, such as owls, hawks, and eagles.

-The new policy's goal is to significantly reduce or eliminate the reliance on these rodenticides where we have the legal authority to do so.
+The goal of the pest management bylaw is to significantly reduce or eliminate the reliance on these rodenticides where we have the legal authority to do so.

 If lethal control is ultimately required, the qualified professional can recommend trapping or other forms of population control that do not rely on anticoagulant baits.

 The policy does allow for the use of rodenticide under very limited situations, such as where there is a risk to the building or occupants.
 In these cases, a permit to use anticoagulant baits will be required.

 Eliminating anticoagulant rodenticides District-wide

 Rodenticide use is regulated by the Province of BC, and under current legislation, we are unable to enact a complete District-wide ban.

 However, District staff continues to raise awareness about the concerns with anticoagulant rodenticides in order to encourage homeowners and business owners to voluntarily adopt methods of controlling rodents that are less harmful to other species.

 - Corporate Pest Management Policy adopted by Council on Dec 7, 2020